 Jaggedness.
 Human qualities, including body size, intelligence, talent, and character, are multi-dimensional and cannot be reduced to a single score or category.

 Context.
-Behavior always depend on the interaction of the person and the situation; it is meaningless to evaluate performance independent of the immediate context.
+Behavior always depends on the interaction of the person and the situation; it is meaningless to evaluate performance independent of the immediate context.

 Pathways.
 People naturally differ in the pace and sequence of their learning and development, and there is always more than one pathway to a successful outcome.